-h) Prohibited Items and Substance Misuse
+g) Prohibited Items and Substance Misuse

-Activate Learning upholds a zero-tolerance policy for students who bring in, consume, or attend college under the influence of illegal substances or alcohol.
-However, Activate Learning recognises that learners misusing substances may be indicative of a wider safeguarding or welfare concern and alongside disciplinary processes, will refer to the safeguarding and student support teams to offer support to students.
+Activate Learning upholds a zero-tolerance policy for students who bring in, consume, or attend our learning environments under the influence of illegal substances or alcohol.
+This is inclusive of all Activate Learning learning environments such as college campuses, work experience or placements, online or virtual spaces, and off-site learning or trips.
+However, Activate Learning recognises that students misusing substances may be indicative of a wider safeguarding or welfare concern and alongside disciplinary processes, will refer to the safeguarding and student support teams to offer support to students.